viking-saver/windows-itpro-docs/windows/security/book/application-security-application-isolation.md

 ## Win32 app isolation

-Win32 app isolation is a new security feature in public preview designed to be the default isolation standard on Windows clients.
+Win32 app isolation is a new security feature designed to be the default isolation standard on Windows clients.
 It's built on [AppContainer](/windows/win32/secauthz/implementing-an-appcontainer), and offers several added security features to help the Windows platform defend against attacks that leverage vulnerabilities in applications or third-party libraries.
-To isolate their apps, developers can update their applications using the tools provided by Microsoft.
+To isolate their apps, developers can update their applications using Visual Studio.

 Win32 app isolation follows a two-step process.
 In the first step, the Win32 application is launched as a low-integrity process using AppContainer, which is recognized as a security boundary by Microsoft.
 Consequently, the process is limited to a specific set of Windows APIs by default and is unable to inject code into any process operating at a higher integrity level.